-The Office of Intercultural Services (OIS) provides the TWU community with educational programs and workshops designed to enhance the appreciation for cultural diversity among university students, staff, and faculty.
-Minority and international students comprise more than 30% of the student population at TWU.
-OIS serves as a resource to all students, staff, and faculty at TWU and encourages a positive campus climate and community.
+The Office of Intercultural Services (OIS) provides the TWU community with programs and workshops designed to enhance the appreciation for cultural diversity among university students, staff and faculty.
+Minority and international students comprise approximately 26% of the student population at TWU; therefore a tolerable campus climate and community must exist.
+OIS serves as a resource to all students, staff and faculty at TWU.

-OIS sponsors the COLORS Mentoring and Advising Program, diversity training workshops, cultural celebrations and activities, and educational programs.
-Other resources include the Multicultural Library with more than 300 books.
+OIS sponsors the C.O.L.O.R.S.
+Mentor and Advising Program (see below), diversity training workshops, cultural celebrations and activities, and the Intercultural Alliance (a student group that presents diversity workshops on campus and in Denton).
+Other resources include the Multicultural Resource Library, with more than 300 books, and a student lounge.
 OIS also assists student organizations with issues of cultural diversity.
-OIS is located in the Student Center in room 117.
-OIS may also be reached by phone at 940.898.3679, or email at Intercultural@twu.edu.
+OIS is located in the Student Center in room 102.
+They may also be reached by phone at 940/898-3679, or at Intcultural@twu.edu.
+Hours of operation are M-F, 8 a.m.-5 p.m.